fulviomoya/HappyDogs/README.md

 ## Contributing

-Everybody is wellcome to make this app possible.
+Everybody is welcome to make this app possible.

 ## Authors